AniAPI-Team/AniAPI-Docs/README.md

 This is not intended to be an open wiki; we want to keep it concise and minimal but will accept fixes and suitable additions.

+This documentation is built with [Docusaurus](https://docusaurus.io/docs), please refer to its documentation if you plan to contribute to ours.

 ## Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: